Steve Scully

-Steven L. Scully (born September 17, 1960) is an American broadcast journalist.
-He is the host of "The Briefing with Steve Scully" on SiriusXM POTUS 124 and contributor to Hill.com.
-He is the former C-SPAN Political Editor, as well as host and producer for its morning call-in show Washington Journal, "Washington Today" on C-SPAN Radio and The Weekly, C-SPAN's podcast.
+Steven L. Scully (born September 17, 1960) is an Emmy Award winning American broadcast journalist.
+He is the host of "The Briefing with Steve Scully" on SiriusXM POTUS 124 and contributor to Hill.com & Senior Vice President at the Bipartisan Policy Center.
+In July 2024, he was named a Senior Fellow at the University of Southern California (USC) Annenberg School for Communication and Journalism - Center on Communications Leadership and Policy.
+In January 2025 he also joined the Former Members of Congress as a Senior Fellow, working to bridge the political divide in Washington within Congress.
+He is the former C-SPAN Political Editor, as well as former host and producer for its morning call-in show Washington Journal, "Washington Today" on C-SPAN Radio and The Weekly, C-SPAN's podcast.

 Scully served on the board of the White House Correspondents Association for nine years, including as president from 2006 to 2007.